TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 A thread can be flagged as a "daemon thread".
 The significance of this flag is that the entire Python program exits when only daemon threads are left.
-The initial value is inherited from the creating thread.
+The initial value is inherited kutoka the creating thread.
 The flag can be set through the :attr:`~Thread.daemon` property or the *daemon* constructor argument.